Amodmandal/deep_links_flutter/README.md

     <data android:scheme="myapp" android:host="foo" />
 </intent-filter>

-6. Run the App
+5. Run the App
-Connect an Android device (with USB Debugging enabled) or start an emulator: flutter run
+Connect an Android device (with USB Debugging enabled) or start an emulator:
+-flutter run

 Testing Deep Links
 Test the deep link myapp://foo.com using one of these methods: